-Once a baby is conceived naturally there are pre-natal tests that can be performed to see if the baby has CF. The genotype (genetic make-up) of both parents needs to be known for pre-natal testing so it will be necessary for you to find out your carrier status.
+Once a baby is conceived naturally there are pre-natal tests that can be performed to see if the baby has CF.

-- Chorionic Villus Sampling (CVS): This test can be performed from 12 - 14 weeks of pregnancy, with public hospitals in WA performing CVS from 13 weeks gestation.
-In this procedure a sample of placental cells are taken from the mother and tested for genetic conditions such as CF. - Amniocentesis: This test can be performed from 16 weeks.
+Chorionic Villus Sampling (CVS): This test can be performed from 12-14 weeks of pregnancy, with public hospitals in WA performing CVS from 13 weeks gestation.
+In this procedure a sample of placental cells are taken from the mother and sent to the lab and tested for genetic conditions such as CF.

+Amniocentesis: This test can be performed from 16 weeks.
 A sample from the amniotic fluid (the fluid surrounding the developing baby) is taken and analysed by a laboratory.